 We performed our last annual impairment assessment as of July 31, 2015 utilizing a qualitative evaluation and concluded that it was more likely than not that the fair value of our DNAG reporting unit is greater than its carrying value.
 We believe we have made reasonable estimates and assumptions to calculate the fair value of our reporting unit.
 If actual future results are not consistent with management's estimates and assumptions, we may have to take an impairment charge in the future related to our goodwill.
 Future impairment tests will continue to be performed annually in the fiscal third quarter, or sooner if a triggering event occurs.
-As of March 31, 2016, we believe no indicators of impairment exist.
+As of June 30, 2016, we believe no indicators of impairment exist.

-The change in goodwill from \$18,250 as of December 31, 2015 to \$19,422 as of March 31, 2016 is a result of foreign currency translation.
+The change in goodwill from \$18,250 as of December 31, 2015 to \$19,541 as of June 30, 2016 is a result of foreign currency translation.

 Revenue Recognition.
 We recognize product revenues when there is persuasive evidence that an arrangement exists, the price is fixed or determinable, title has passed and collection is reasonably assured.
 Product revenues are recorded net of allowances for any discounts or rebates.
-Other than for sales of our OraQuick[®] In-Home HIV test to the retail trade, we do not grant price protection or product return rights to our customers except for warranty returns.
+Other than for sales of our OraQuick® In-Home HIV test to the retail trade, we do not grant price protection or product return rights to our customers except for warranty returns.
 Historically, returns arising from warranty issues have been infrequent and immaterial.
 Accordingly, we expense warranty returns as incurred.

-Our net revenues recorded on sales of the OraQuick[®] In-Home HIV test represent total gross revenues, less an allowance for expected returns, and customer allowances for cooperative advertising, discounts, rebates, and chargebacks.
-Some of these allowances are estimates established by management, based upon currently available information, and are adjusted to reflect known changes in the factors that impact those estimates.
-These allowances are recorded as a reduction of gross revenue when recognized in our statements of operations.
+Our net revenues recorded on sales of the OraQuick® In-Home HIV test represent total gross revenues, less an allowance for expected returns, and customer allowances for cooperative advertising, discounts, rebates, and chargebacks.
+The allowance for expected returns is an estimate established by management, based upon currently available information, and is adjusted to reflect known changes in the factors that impact this estimate.
+Other customer allowances for cooperative advertising, discounts, rebates, and chargebacks are contractual in nature.
+These allowances are recorded as a reduction of gross revenue when recognized in our consolidated statements of income.